akhilesh-kafle/meroshare-extention/README.md

 ## Contact

-If you have any questions or need assistance, feel free to contact me on Discord at `thisisthat.`
+If you have any questions or need assistance, feel free to contact me on Discord at `kaflesque`

 ## License